aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/2000-create-construct-lib-pipeline-code.md

 }
 {{</highlight>}}

-Looks familiar?
-At this point, the pipeline is like any other CDK stack.
-Let us utilize the stack from our CDK app.
+This creates a CodePipline pipeline with two stages, a source stage linked to the CodeCommit GIT repository, and a CodeBuild project that does the build and release of the transpiled packaged artifacts.

 ## Update CDK Deploy Entrypoint

-We change the entry point to deploy Construct's pipeline.
+We change the entry point to deploy our pipeline.

 To do this, edit the code in `bin/pipeline.ts` as follows: